 About Us

-Our Aims
+Our Goals

-Modernize the field, while honoring its roots.
+Modernize the field of negotiation, while honoring its roots.

 Yet, our world is changing, and the meaning of family and networks is ever evolving.
 Rather than rely on a static framework, we use this lens and challenge conventional ways of thinking by listening intently to each client and adapting to meet their particular needs.
 Agency-enabling for people to learn about themselves, their families, and their brains.